 Jenny Grayling has held a range of senior management roles in publicly listed companies in Australia and Asia.
 Previously Non-executive Director of Hanover Welfare Services for five years; Non-executive Director of East Ivanhoe Community Bank for three years; Non-executive Director of Foodbank Victoria for seven years.
 Appointed Company Secretary in October 2005.

 3 Directors' meetings

-The number of meetings of Directors (including meetings of committees of Directors) held during the year and the number of meetings attended by each Director was as in the table below.
+The number of meetings of Directors (including meetings of committees of Directors) held during the year and the number of meetings attended by each Director is shown on the table on the next page.